firesim/firesim/docs/Initial-Setup/First-time-AWS-User-Setup.rst

 In our experience, new AWS accounts do not have access to EC2 F1 instances by default.
 In order to get access, you should file a limit increase request.
+You can learn more about EC2 instance limits here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#ec2-on-demand-instances-limits

-Follow these steps to do so:
+To request a limit increase, follow these steps:

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html